VamKon/AzureNotes/AzureDev.md

   }
   ```
 * Open a port via CLI - `az vm open-port --port 80 --resource-group dev-rg --name dev1`
+* `New-AZUserAssignedIdentity` - To create a user-assigned management identity
+* `Update-AZVM` - associate existing identity with VM.
+* `Update-AZVM -IdentityType` - Accepted values are SystemAssigned, UserAssigned, SystemAssignedUserAssigned. - will only assign the IdentityType specified in the flag.
 ## AKS
 * `Kubernetes CustomResourceDefinitions` - The CustomResourceDefinition API resource allows you to define custom resources.
 Defining a CRD object creates a new custom resource with a name and schema that you specify.
 The Kubernetes API serves and handles the storage of your custom resource.
 * `KEDA` - Kubernetes Event Driven Architecture